LeonardoPollina/ML_project_1/README.md

 All the functions needed for the preliminary data analysis and preprocessing of our final regression model.
 Functions are in the same order as they are called in the run.py file.
   <li> <b> Loss functions </b> </li>
-All the functions required to compute the loss of different models.
+All the functions required to compute the loss of different models. <br>
   In particular, MSE, MAE, RMSE, logistic and regularized logistic losses are implemented.
   <li> <b> Gradient functions </b> </li>
 All the functions required to compute the gradient of different loss functions.
 In particular, MSE, MAE, logistic and regularized logistic gradients are implemented.
   <li> <b> Predictions </b> </li>
 Functions for labels prediciton for logistic regression (classification model).
-In this case the labels are {0,1} and thus, the threshold to perform classification is set to 0.5 .
+In this case the labels are {0,1} and thus, the threshold to perform classification is set to 0.5 . <br>
 Notice that functions for labels prediction for regression models are contained in 'proj1_helpers.py'.
   <li> <b> Newton functions </b> </li>
 All the functions needed to apply Netwon method for classification.
   <li> <b> Useful functions </b> </li>
 All the additional functions which can be used to manipulate data, such as subsampling of data, polynomial expansion, counting and replacing of a chosen invalid value, applying the sigmoid function etc.
   <li> <b> PCA </b> </li>
-Functions needed to compute PCA.
+Functions needed to compute PCA. <br>
 Notice that this preprocessing step for feature selection was not used because final results were not satisfactory.
 </ul>